dvdobrovolskiy/FreeGAD/README.md

-# FreeGAD — Claude-powered AI assistant for FreeCAD
+# FreeGAD — AI-powered assistant for FreeCAD

 A persistent, in-CAD AI agent.
 Ask questions about the active document, run engineering calculations, and (with confirmation) modify the model — all from a docked chat panel.
 Backed by the Claude API (`claude-opus-5` by default) — or any OpenAI-compatible API (OpenAI, OpenRouter, a local server) — with a tool-use loop over the **live** FreeCAD document.
 Works with FreeCAD 1.0 and 1.1 on Windows.

-What Claude can do inside FreeCAD:
+What AI can do inside FreeCAD:

 - **See the document** — a compact snapshot (objects, types, dependencies, bounding boxes, volumes, placements, selection) goes into every conversation; tools read the live details